WeneXD/Himoleikit/README.md

 # Himoleikit
 A Finnish Hunger Games simulator parody

-Made in 2022 during spring.
+Made in 2022 during spring to "play" with my friends.

 # Usage
 To add characters open `HimoHahmot.wene` and write their names in there.
 Each line is their own character.